 The WITS Primary Program was created by educators for educators with an understanding that effective peer victimization prevention programs should enhance learning environments – not workloads.
 Program resources are designed to weave comfortably into the daily life of the learning environment.

 Walk away!
 Just leave the situation you are in.
 Take a friend with you if you can.
 Get help if you need it.

 Talk it out!
-This one is tricky!
-Talk it out can mean a lot of things.
-It means Speak Up!
-Use your words!
-It also means that there is a solution to the problems you are having, but you may have to be brave and go ahead and talk about it.
-Sometimes it is hard, but using words really is the best way to resolve conflicts!
+This one is tricky – talk it out can mean a lot of things: Speak Up, Use your words, etc. It also means that there is a solution to the problems you are having, but you may have to be brave and go ahead and talk about it.
+Sometimes it is hard, but using words really is the best way to resolve conflicts.

 Talk to the person who is bothering you, if you feel safe.

 Tell whoever is bothering you that what he or she is doing is “mean”, “not funny”, “hurting you”, “making you feel bad.”

 Ask the person why they are bothering you.
 Tell them to stop.
 Make up a joke if you can.